Faculty Resources Guide

 The Office of Counseling Services is available to consult with faculty who have concerns about a student’s well-being.
 The CTC can advise faculty about talking with a distressed student and directing students to appropriate support services.

 The Department of Information Technology maintains our classroom technologies, administers our Learning Management System, and supports faculty in adopting technologies that advance teaching and learning.
-Whether it’s to report a problem with a classroom computer or to consult about an innovative technology, faculty can call the Help Desk (x4357) to be connected with a knowledgeable professional who has the right skills to help.
+Whether it’s to report a problem with a classroom computer or to consult about an innovative technology, faculty can call the IT Service Desk (508-565-1111) to be connected with a knowledgeable professional who has the right skills to help.

 The Office of Intercultural Affairs is always available to work with faculty interested in adopting more inclusive teaching practices and building a more inclusive curriculum.
 The OIA’s Inclusive Excellence Grant can provide funding for faculty and student initiatives meant to engage the community in conversations around diversity.
 The OIA will also visit classes to present on a variety of diversity-related topics.

 Stonehill's librarians are eager to collaborate with faculty to create course-specific resources, including LibGuides and information sessions for students on various research topics.
 The library works with faculty to acquire print and media resources relevant to the curriculum and also hosts the eReserve system, which allows faculty to make electronic resources available to their students.
 In addition, the Faculty-Librarian Partnership Program (FLPP) provides faculty the opportunity to work more closely with a librarian on a particular course or assignment.
 Learn more about the MacPhaídín Library.